A Guide to Minimalist Interior Design — The Pared-Back Aesthetic That’s More Than Just Leaving Blank Space

 This brings us to minimalism’s neutral palette, often anchored by shades of white.
 While minimalism in the 80s and even 90s interiors sometimes appeared rather sleek and cold (some would say artificial), today’s minimalist spaces tend to embrace a warmer, more natural palette.

-“As human beings, we have a fundamental connection with natural materials that transcend cultural preferences as we are an integral part of nature,” explains Jonas Bjerre-Poulsen of Norm Architects, who embraces the Japanese philosophy of Wabi-Sabi (which emphasises nature and all its imperfections) in his minimalist interiors.
+“As human beings, we have a fundamental connection with natural materials that transcend cultural preferences as we are an integral part of nature,” explains Jonas Bjerre-Poulsen of Norm Architects, who embraces the Japanese philosophy of Wabi-Sabi (which emphasizes nature and all its imperfections) in his minimalist interiors.
 “Studies show how our mind and body are calmed when surrounded by natural materials in architecture.
 Even though all colors and most textures exist in nature, some are more predominant than others and the rays of light from muted browns, greens and blues that echo our natural surroundings, penetrate our skin and affect our organism positively in the same way that the sounds of waves make us feel at ease.”

 For interiors, this newer, warmer minimalism continues to embrace tradition and timeless aesthetics.
-It works in many spaces - minimalist dining rooms, bathrooms, kitchens....there is no limit.
+It works in many spaces - minimalist dining rooms, bathrooms, kitchens - there is no limit.

 “Minimalist living is not only about having a clean home, it is also about celebrating nature and authenticity,” say Hélène Pinaud and Julien Schwartzmann of Heju Studio.
 “So we are not afraid to incorporate artisanal, vintage and homemade objects and furniture but always in a quiet, neutral palette (for instance a soft terracotta, a dark-blue gray, an olive green or a nude beige).
 We choose raw materials (like wood, stone, concrete) over imitations.
 These materials carry some imperfections, are not all identical and they will live over time.
 This patina will only make them even more beautiful.
 It gives a warm and welcoming atmosphere into a minimalist home.”